webis-de/summary-explorer/README.md

-# Resources for Summary Explorer
+# Code and Resources for Summary Explorer